 Step 3: Show Your Care About Our Environment

 With real-time data, you will now be in control of your impact — and your ability to care about our environment.
 As indicated, you are likely to save on the order of 10% emissions through actions that lead you to decrease unnecessary energy waste.
-The good news is that so doing will also save you money.
+The good news is that so doing will also save you money and more than pay back your purchase of the Vue.
 This money in turn could be applied towards carbon offsets to mitigate the impact for energy you cannot avoid using!